BenBenyamin/benbenyamin.github.io/_posts/Pathfinding/2024-12-09-Pathfinding.md

 ---
 layout: post
-title:  "Path Finding in a 2D environment for a robot"
+title:  "Path Finding in a 2D Environment for a Robot"
 name:   "pathfinding"
 categories: [
     Python,